-< Auditing system for Ensuring Effectiveness of Auditing by Audit & Supervisory Board Members>
+< Auditing system for ensuring effectiveness of auditing by Audit & Supervisory Board Members>

 Audit & Supervisory Board Members collect required information and exchange opinions, for the purpose of improving effectiveness of their auditing, through their attendance at important meetings such as Board of Directors meetings and other management meetings, conducting hearings from each division, and through meetings with Directors including Representative Directors.
-Also, Audit & Supervisory Board Members participate in the exchange of opinions during the formulation of the annual auditing plan by the Audit Unit, receive individual reports on the results of audits whenever they are made, and receive necessary reports including reviews of quarterly financial results from the Accounting Auditor, thus keeping close contact with the internal auditing division and the Accounting Auditor.
+Also, Audit & Supervisory Board Members participate in the exchange of opinions during the formulation of the annual auditing plan by the Audit Unit, which works as the Company's internal audit division, receive individual reports on the results of audits whenever they are made, and receive necessary reports including reviews of quarterly financial results from the Accounting Auditor, thus keeping close contact with the internal auditing division and the Accounting Auditor.